 - Positional Therapy.
 Some patients have worse sleep apnea when lying on their back.
 Avoiding this position when sleeping can help reduce sleep related complaints.

 Living with untreated sleep apnea may lead to hypertension, heart disease and stroke as well as other medical disorders.
 It is important to seek out treatment.
 It is imperative to use Continuous Positive Airway Pressure (CPAP) or oral appliances (OA) every time you sleep.
 These are considered a treatment for OSA, not a cure, so continued use is needed.

 What to Expect

 There is often an initial adjustment period when getting used to nightly CPAP use as sleeping with a mask on is a new experience for most.
 If you are having persistent difficulty tolerating CPAP, it is important to contact your doctor.
-Treating OSA typically improves many of the symptoms associated with the disease.
+Treating OSA typically improves many of the complaints associated with the disease.

-If you have persistent symptoms after being fully treated, you should discuss this with your doctor.
+If you have persistent complaints after being fully treated, you should discuss this with your doctor.
 Sometimes, this may be due to other sleep or medical disorders, medications or lack of enough total sleep.

 Learn more about managing the disease and finding support »

 Management of OSA has two components.
 Ensuring the treatment is working properly and working on lifestyle modifications.